-As of 31 December 2015, Banco de España had not made it obligatory for ICO to comply with the requirement for a countercyclical capital buffer under Title VII, Chapter 4 of Directive 36/2013/EU.
+As at 31 December 2016, Banco de España had not made it obligatory for ICO to comply with the requirement for a countercyclical capital buffer, as laid down in Title VII, Chapter 4 of Directive 36/2013/EU.

-Chapter 3 of Banco de España Circular 2/2016, of 2 February, to credit institutions, on supervision and solvency, completing the transposition of Directive 2013/36/EU and Regulation EU 575/2013 into Spanish law, regulates capital buffers from the date of its coming into force (February 2016).
+Chapter 3 of Banco de España Circular 2/2016, of 2 February, to credit institutions, on supervision and solvency, completing the transposition of Directive 2013/36/EU and Regulation EU 575/2013 into Spanish law, regulates capital buffers from the date of its entry into force (February 2016).
 In this regard:

-- It establishes an ordinary capital buffer of 2.5%, with which ICO was compliant at 31 December 2015; - A countercyclical capital buffer has been established pursuant to the requirements of the Circular.
-For the first and second quarters of 2016 the percentage set by Banco de España for this buffer is zero for credit exposures in Spain; - ICO is not subject to buffers for global or other systemically important institutions; - Banco de España has not set any buffer for systemic risks.
+- It establishes an ordinary capital buffer of 2.5%, ("fully loaded") with which ICO was compliant as at 31 December 2016; - A countercyclical capital buffer has been established according to the relevant requirements.
+For 2016, the quarterly percentage set by Banco de España for this buffer is 0% for credit exposures in Spain; - ICO is not subject to buffers for global or other systemically important institutions; - Banco de España has not set any buffer for systemic risks.